koush/docs.scrypted.app/buyers-guide/servers.md

 This system contains a CPU, GPU, and a TPU (neural cores).
 An Apple Silicon Mac Mini is the most capable Scrypted NVR system available.

+## Intel 13500H

+This Intel 12th generation NUC contains a CPU and laptop class GPU in a tiny package.
+The H series chip has 80 GPU cores compared to the 24 on the Intel N100.

 ## Intel N100

 This Intel 12th generation NUC contains a CPU and capable GPU in a tiny package.
-A TPU is not necessary with this setup, but it has the expansion slot available.

-## Wyse 5070 (+ Mini PCI Coral)

-This is readily available used on eBay for $50 USD.
-The Dell Wyse 5070 will great for a limited number of cameras.
-Can be supercharged with a Mini PCIe Coral TPU into the Wifi slot.

-## Older Intel (+ M.2 Coral TPU)

-Older Intel server/desktop systems (8th generation+) will perform quite well.
-No GPU is necessary.
-Adding a Coral TPU is a great upgrade.

 ---